ankasendo/Pokemon-Trainer-Club/README.md

  * ### Colour Scheme
       I wanted the website to be aesthetically pleasing while using colours that are related to the Pokemon theme.
 I wanted to keep the minimal design to not overwhelm the user while still being enjoyable to look at.
 Long story short, the website is enjoyable and useful!
       I have paid a lot of attention to the color scheme.
 And used 3 colors throught the website. we've chosen Yellow, Blue as it is a good match for Pokemon ,and Black to contrast yellow and blue.
+      Colour pallete is from [Scheme Color](https://www.schemecolor.com/pokemon-colors.php).

+      ![colors]

+      [colors]:/assets/images/Screenshot%202023-01-12%20125358.png

+      Main colors used are yellow and black, with a little accent on the other main Pokemon colors.

  * ### Font Selection
      I've used 'Ovo' for the main font.
 This was done to match font known to Pokemon.
      The fonts are from [Google Fonts](https://fonts.google.com/).

- ![colors]

- [colors]:/assets/images/Screenshot%202023-01-12%20125358.png

-- Main colors used are yellow and black, with a little accent on the other main Pokemon colors.

 # Features